Nazeeefa/Dinoflagellates/analyses/5_bowtie_init.md

 * --no-unal = suppress SAM records for unaligned reads
 * -q = query input files Nare FASTQ .fq/.fastq (default)
 * -x = index file(s) with .bt2 extensions

-The results indicate high quality assembly i.e. more than ~70% of the aligned reads/fragments are mapped as proper pairs back to the assembly (yielding concordant alignments 1 or more times to the reconstructed transcriptome).
-In case of low quality, deeper sequencing and assembly of more reads would be expected for improvements.

-Here, the reads are aligend to themselves.
-The subsequent analyses will involve using SHTV-5 samples (0, 30, 30) as references and running against all including each other (but not sample against itself as it has already been done).